quintuple-mallard/drafts/captains-log/.docs/instructions.md

 Enterprise (registry number NCC-1701) is not the only starship flying around!
 When it rendezvous with another starship, Mary needs to log the registry number of that starship.

-Registry numbers start with the prefix "NCC-" and then use a number from 1000 to 9999 (inclusive).
+Registry numbers start with the prefix "NCC-" and then use a number from 1000 to 9999 (both inclusive).

 Implement the randomShipRegistryNumber() function that returns a random starship registry number.
 ```javascript